 They also love to eat paper because they are browsers, which means they prefer to eat trees and bushes rather than grass.
 And paper is made from trees, so it’s basically like us eating fast food.
 It’s not really real food, but paper tastes similar to their favorite food, so they’ll eat it.
 My daughter used to joke that someday she would have to honestly tell her teacher that her goat had eaten her homework.

-If you only have pet goats, a three-sided shelter works well in most parts of the U.S. Although our does come into the barn every night for milking in the evening and morning, our bucks live in a three-sided shelter, and we in Illinois.
+Goat housing does not have to be fancy.
+If you only have pet goats, a three-sided shelter works well in most parts of the U.S. Although our does come into the barn every night for milking in the evening and morning, our bucks live in a three-sided shelter, and we are in Illinois.
 We only bring them into the barn if we are expecting a blizzard or temperatures below zero.
 The open side of a three-sided shelter should be open to the direction opposite the prevailing winds in winter.
 In Illinois, that means the shelters are open to the south because most winter winds are blowing from the north.

 Goats do NOT need a heated or insulated shelter.
 In fact, if you put them in an insulated shelter, you could kill them with your “kindness.”
 It is impossible to keep ammonia levels from building up to dangerous levels in an insulated shelter.
 And you cannot count on your wimpy human nose to let you know when it is a problem.
 Ammonia can start to damage lungs before the human nose can smell it.
 So, if you smell ammonia, it is already beyond dangerously high.